Maximilian762/simplescript/README.md

 4. Turn on checkbox for 'SS_shared'
 5. Include 'SSInterpreter.h' header in your source code

-Alternatively, just download SS_fullsrc and reference 'SSInterpreter.h' header
+Alternatively, just download SS_fullsrc, include contents in your project and reference 'SSInterpreter.h' header